 Businesses today prefer to use an amalgamation of traditional and modern databases to acquire relevant big data.
 This integration paves the way for a hybrid data model and requires low investment and IT infrastructural costs.
 Furthermore, these databases are deployed for several business intelligence purposes as well.
 These databases can then provide for the extraction of insights that are used to drive business profits.
 Popular databases include a variety of data sources, such as MS Access, DB2, Oracle, SQL, and Amazon Simple, among others.

 Big Data- Current Scenario

-IT4nextgen > Tech Trends > Big Data- Current Scenario and Areas of Applications

-Big Data- Current Scenario and Areas of Applications

-Last Updated March 17, 2017 By Subhash D Leave a Comment

 Big data is the big word in the current technical landscape.
 It has forced industries, governments, academicians and researchers to give a serious thought considering that they can mine the knowledge to increase the impact of government policies, operations of private organizations and businesses for taking better and wiser decisions for their stakeholders.
 The experts in Data Science consider it a game changer for every industry.
 The world around us and the activities that we have been doing has created a whole mesh of massive data in every area.
 It has shifted from hype to a real situation that must be dealt with.
 It has been raising many questions like how to manage big data?
 How useful is big data?
 How big data can influence the current data science scenario?

 The biggest challenge faced by a new creed of professionals termed data scientists is how to quantify the value of big data?
 It is a huge challenge that needs funding with an assurance to the stakeholders that the investment is worth the risk involved.
 Several industries are investing hugely on big data.
 Hadoop, the most preferred open source software for distributed computing, has forcasted to grow by 58% by the year 2020.
 So, it is a clear indication towards the fact that the world belongs to big data now and investing in this field is definitely a sign for stepping in right direction.